Archeologia Viva

 Archeologia Viva (Italian: Archaeology Alive) is an Italian-language bimonthly magazine concerning archeology.
 It is headquartered in Florence, Italy.

 History and profile

 Archeologia Viva was established by Piero Pruneti in 1982.
-The magazine is published bimonthly by Giunti Gruppo Editoriale.
+Pruneti also serves as the director of the magazine which is published bimonthly by Giunti Gruppo Editoriale.
 The magazine organizes meetings on archeology and an annual archaeological film festival.

 The frequent articles in Archeologia Viva include topics about prehistorical periods and the Middle Ages with particular attention to the classical civilizations of the Mediterranean.
 In each issue reports are published on major excavations, archaeological techniques, underwater archeology, museums and exhibitions in Italy and abroad.